 Australia is one of the most sought after destinations for travelers all over the world.
 Over 6 million people visit Australia on a yearly basis in search of adventure, beautiful beaches, and lush jungles.
 Unless you live in New Zealand, Australia is not a weekend destination.
 Even a week or two is not enough to see the best this country has to offer.
 So when travelers finally save up for a trip to Australia, they tend to stay for a while.
 And it’s no surprise.
 Australia has dozens of beautiful sights and places worth exploring.

-I’ve been exploring Australia for over a year now and have finally been able to compile a list of the top things to do in Australia.
 If you are planning a trip to the Land Down Under, this could be a good starting point for mapping out your trip.

 1. Dive/Snorkel in Great Barrier Reef or the Ningaloo Reef

 The Great Barrier Reef is the world’s largest coral reef system.
 It supports diverse marine life and covers an area equivalent to the size of Britain.
 The Great Barrier Reef has been a World Heritage Site since 1981 and has seen millions of visitors in its waters on a yearly basis.
 However, over the last 30 years, the reef has lost over half of its coral and its degradation continued to be a reason for serious concern.